weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

     _callgraph_
   * explain the correspondence between a callgraph and SAW overrides (described in Galois's _Program Verification with SAW_)
-  * introduce you to uninterpreted functions, which in conjunction with overrides, decomposes a Cryptol specification to potentially simplify verification for a solver
+  * introduce you to uninterpreted functions; using these in conjunction with overrides decomposes a Cryptol specification, which potentially simplifies verification for a solver

 # Uninterpreted Functions